 Such widespread notice was an open invitation for fellow parishioners and citizens alike to approve the match or voice their objections.
 Any objections to the engagement could be raised at this point.
 But all such objections had to be voiced privately to the Consistory, and only by citizens or by persons of good reputation…those who objected in an untimely or improper manner could be sued for defamation by the couple or their parents.

 Second, though these groups were involved none of them had final say.
 All parties were subject to certain rules that guided whether or not the marriage could take place.
 There was a recognition of the need for checks and balances.
-No person or group should function as a tyrant over another.
+No person or group could function as a tyrant over another.

-Finally, all of this consent may seem like a lot of trouble.
+Finally, all of this consent seems like a lot of trouble.
 But that is only because our culture easily breaks promises.
 In Geneva, “the strong presumption was that engagement contracts, once properly made, could not be broken.”
 Once a man promised to marry a lady and she promised to marry him it was set.
 Therefore everyone involved was to make every effort to be honest and to bring out into the open any potential problems.
 In our culture not only are engagements broken with regularity but marriage vows are as well.
-When promises are so easily broken it is not surprising that they are not made “reverently, discreetly, advisedly, soberly, and in the fear of God.”
+When promises are so easily broken it is not surprising that marriages are often not made “reverently, discreetly, advisedly, soberly, and in the fear of God.”
 (Book of Common Prayer)